-Digital signage is big business in the restaurant space; especially when it comes to digital menu boards.
+Digital signage is big business in the restaurant world.
+Especially when it comes to digital menu boards.

 Digital menu board templates come in handy whether you have a design team or not, as they help you discover the best spacing and format for your screen.
 Simply upload your image, then drag and drop different elements until you are happy with the look.